 According to the American Trucking Associations, purchasing diesel fuel is the second highest expense for fleets, coming in at $90 billion for the trucking industry in 2016 and adding up to as much as 20 percent of total operating costs.

-It’s also no secret that driver behavior has a direct impact on fuel efficiency.
+It’s no surprise that driver behavior has a direct impact on fuel efficiency.
 Research from the National Renewable Energy Laboratory found that by improving driver behavior, fuel usage drops by 5 to 10 percent, and in the case of aggressive drivers, by up to 20 percent.
 That’s a potential for $9 billion in savings industry wide!

 So how do you set up a fleet fuel management system that helps you both optimize your fleet’s fuel usage and encourage fuel-saving driving habits?